cbrinicombe13/addressbook/README.md

 # addressbook

-Provides a way of storing information on clients/customers.
+A web application for storing information on clients/customers.
-Can add, search and view the book currently.

-entry.php provides a class to make new objects for adding, comparison etc.. add.php allows you to enter new info which is stored in a text file "JSON.txt". edit.php initally provides a search form, edit options ar then shown. view.php allows you to view the entire book in a table format. delete.php will allow you to remove entries from JSON.txt.
+Can add, search, view, delete and edit records.
+Basic functions of app complete.

+entry.php provides a class to group details into objects which can easily be converted to JSON or written out.
+The constructor takes in all four of first, last, phone and email but can be left NULL.

+add.php allows you to create a new object of Entry and merge this with the JSON.txt file.
+It handles the case of an empty file by adding the [...] characters for nesting.

+search.php allows you to search the JSON file by first/last name.
+If an entry is found it provides a way of passing the enrty and its key in the JSON to the edit.php page.

+edit.php uses the entry and key from search.php to edit any details of the entry and then replace it in the JSON.

+delete.php allows you to delete entries from the JSON by first/last name.
+Will not delete anything if JSON is empty as no entries will be found.

+view.php allows you to view the entrie book in a table format by decoding the JSON into array of objects and then accessing the objects state varibales.

 TODO:
-Finish edit.php
-Write delete.php
 Front-end etc..